Getting Started

 MacOS users may encounter a "port 5000 already in use" error.
 This is likely caused by the AirPlay Receiver feature.
 You can disable it in your System Settings.

-This deploys Directory services using Docker Compose.
+This method deploys Directory services using Docker Compose.

 While the Directory server has a default OASF schema URL, Docker Compose deployments may require explicitly setting the DIRECTORY_SERVER_OASF_API_VALIDATION_SCHEMA_URL environment variable: